Perceval-Wilhelm/KTechCollege-Backend-BuiQuocThinh/README.md

 ## Repository Structure
 The repository is organized into the following main directories:

-### `Exercises/`
-This directory contains a series of backend exercises designed to reinforce learning and practical application of backend concepts.
-Each exercise includes:
-- **Instructions**: Step-by-step guidance on what needs to be accomplished.
-- **Solution**: Implementations demonstrating the expected outcome.

-### `Slides/`
-This directory includes presentation slides used during lectures and workshops.
-The slides cover a wide range of topics related to backend development, such as:
+The repository is organized as follows:
+- `Exercises/`: Contains the backend exercises with detailed instructions and solutions.
-- Introduction to backend development
+- `Slides/`: Includes presentation slides used for teaching backend development concepts.
-- RESTful API design
-- Database integration
-- Security best practices
-- Error handling and logging

 ## Technologies Used
-The projects in this repository utilize the following technologies and tools:
-- **Java**: The primary programming language for all backend development.
+- **Java**: The primary programming language used for backend development in this repository.
-- **Spring Boot**: A framework for building Java-based web applications.
-- **Maven**: A build automation tool used for managing project dependencies.
-- **MySQL**: A relational database management system used for data storage.

-## Prerequisites
-Before you begin, ensure you have the following installed on your machine:
-- Java Development Kit (JDK) 11 or higher
-- Apache Maven
-- MySQL Server

 ## Setup Instructions
 To set up and run the projects in this repository, follow these steps: